jhu-aap-econ/merino/markdown/Ch7. MRA - Qualitative Regressors.md

 **Explanation:**

-- `formula="np.log(wage) ~ education + experience + gender + occupation"`: In this formula, we are directly using `gender` and `occupation` as categorical variables without explicitly using `C()`. `statsmodels` can often automatically detect categorical variables (especially string or object type columns) and treat them as such in the regression formula, creating dummy variables behind the scenes.
+- `formula="lwage ~ educ + exper + gender + region + union"`: In this formula, we are directly using `gender` and `region` as categorical variables without explicitly using `C()`. `statsmodels` can automatically detect categorical variables (especially string or object type columns) and treat them as such in the regression formula, creating dummy variables behind the scenes.
+The `union` variable is binary (0/1), so it enters directly as a dummy variable.
 However, it is generally better to be explicit and use `C()` for clarity and control, especially when you want to specify reference categories.

 ```python
 # ANOVA table: